sachinrana135/eBroker/README.md

 ## Setup
 * Import the project as gradle project
 * Go to project root folder and use **./gradlew bootRun** to run up the application
+* Run ./gradlew test to run the test cases.
 * Application will run on port number 8080
 * H2 console link - http://localhost:8080/h2-console